The year is 2040 and an envoy of the North American Union finds himself a fugitive in the Southeast Asian island-nation of Tinhau.

-However, religious and cultural differences cause the negotiations to quickly break down.
-Ailene announces her intention of annulment as soon as they return to the NAU, but in an act of rebellion Lucas requests asylum to stay in Tinhau.
-As he begins his new job at Tinhau’s Ministry of Stability, he encounters an odd series of coincidences, in which his deep-seated desires start coming true.
+Lucas Lehrer is tasked with extending the offer of political partnership to Tinhau’s Ministry of Stability.
+When negotiations break down, he decides to request asylum, and soon encounters an odd series of coincidences in which his deep-seated desires start coming true.
 Among the backdrop of societal instability and growing nativism, he befriends a young woman who is not what she seems, and who may not be from our universe at all.

 Extract From the Book

 I’ve just returned by train from the indef camp in Orlando with the rest of the DESD contingent, and things are worse than we suspected.
 The camp warden, a squat red-faced man named Duke, put on a good show, presenting a Potemkin tent-city full of their “best behaved” swees, all smiles, everything clean and proper and in its place, not an untoward word against their prison guards.
 No complaints about the ability-blocking kara bracelets they’re all forced to wear.
 Each tent decked out with books and magazines and even the odd tablet or æ-reader, like a fun camping trip instead of indefinite detention.
 Aside from the canvas of the tents, all of the administration and support buildings were grey concrete.
 The smell of bleach was strong.